ahinkel/AstronomyTeachingMaterials/README.md

 # Astronomy Teaching Materials
 Some teaching materials I have developed for a college Introductory Astronomy course at [Thomas More University](https://www.thomasmore.edu/) aimed at developing the data and programming skills of first- and second-year students.
 Raw datasets are available in this repository and are also available on Kaggle.

-More info is available in README files in each directory/folder.
+More info is available in the StartHere directory and the README files in each directory/folder.

-**This course is under development in the Spring 2024 semester.
-More info TBA**

 ## Quick Start: